mapproxy/mapproxy/doc/labeling.rst

 LineString
 ----------

 For labels on streets like in a printed road atlas, the labels repeat depending on the length of the street.
 If this is intended, the ``PROCESSING LABEL_NO_CLIP`` option of the MapServer cannot be used.
-For good results a big Metabuffer in the MapProxy is needed.
+For good results a big meta-buffer in the MapProxy is needed.
 Also ``PARTIALS`` has to be set ``TRUE`` so that a lot of labels are drawn.
 In general these options generate good results, but some features have artifacts like cropped labels.

 Another option to be sure that no labels are cropped the settings can be changed – accepting that some labels get lost.
 The ``PROCESSING LABEL_NO_CLIP`` option can be used, but zooming into the map one cannot see the label anymore.
 In this case the following options have to be set: